-- (1) For projects located in California, Oregon, Washington, and Alaska: sum the above-ground standing live and above-ground standing dead tree carbon stocks and then apply the methodology described in Cairns, Brown, Helmer, & Baumgardner (1997) at the plot level to estimate below-ground biomass density based on above-ground biomass density in tons per hectare.
-Application of Cairns must be consistent for both baseline and project activity. - (2) For projects located outside of Alaska, California, Oregon, and Washington: apply the component ratio method to estimate below-ground biomass. - (3) Convert the carbon in below-ground standing live trees into MT CO2e/acre. - (i) For carbon pools that are stratified, enter the information derived from the preceding steps into table A.2.
+- (h) Estimate the carbon in the below-ground portion of standing live and dead trees by applying plot-level allometric equations provided on the Forest Offset Protocol Resources section of ARB's website. - (1) For projects located in California, Oregon, Washington, and Alaska: sum the above-ground standing live and above-ground standing dead biomass and then apply the methodology described in Cairns, Brown, Helmer, & Baumgardner (1997) at the plot level to estimate below-ground biomass density based on above-ground biomass density in tons per hectare.
+Application of Cairns must be consistent across same for both baseline and project activity. - (2) For projects located outside of Alaska, California, Oregon, and Washington: apply the component ratio method to estimate below-ground biomass. - (3) Convert the carbon in below-ground standing live trees into MT CO2e/acre. - (i) For carbon pools that are stratified, enter the information derived from the preceding steps into table A.2.
 Table A.2 requires the Offset Project Operator or Authorized Project Designee to identify the metric tons CO2e by stratum and identify the percentage of carbon each stratum represents in relation to the total project area.
 This table provides valuable information to the offset verifiers as they identify areas of risk when planning their site visit.